Install the Anbox Cloud Appliance on your local machine

 - An Ubuntu SSO account.
 If you don’t have one yet, create it here.

-- A virtual or bare metal machine running Ubuntu 20.04.
+- A virtual or bare metal machine running Ubuntu 20.04 or 22.04.
 See the detailed requirements here.

 Install the appliance